iiasa/Condor_run_R/README.md

 4. Optionally wait for the jobs to finish
 5. Optionally merge GAMS GDX results files (`Condor_run.R`)

-By transferring the bundle once for each execute host instead of once for each job in the run, a lot of network bandwidth is avoided when the job files being bundled include a lot of data.
+By transferring the bundle once for each execute host instead of once for each job in the run, network bandwidth requirements are minimized.

 By passing the job number to the main script of the job, each job in the run can customize the calculation, e.g. by selecting one out of a collection of scenarios.